Gateway station (Pittsburgh Regional Transit): History

-Gateway Center station was opened on 3 July 1985 as part of the new subway system that replaced the remaining downtown street running trolleys.
+Gateway Center station was opened on July 3, 1985 as part of the new subway system that replaced the remaining downtown street running trolleys.
 Named for Gateway Center, the adjacent office complex, the station served the western portion of downtown.
 The stop also served major buildings such as One PPG Place and Fifth Avenue Place, the shopping and dining district at Market Square, and the historical and recreational hub of Point State Park.

-Gateway Center closed on October 30, 2009 as part of the North Shore Connector project, and a newly constructed station (named Gateway) opened just north of the original station on March 25, 2012.
-The original outbound platform under Liberty Ave was left intact, but the inbound platform was demolished to make the curve onto Stanwix Street.
+Gateway Center closed on October 30, 2009, as part of the North Shore Connector project, and a newly constructed station (named Gateway) opened just north of the original station on March 25, 2012.
+The original platform under Liberty Ave was left intact and abandoned, and can be seen while riding the train towards Wood Street.

 The station features a mural by artist Romare Bearden.
 Commissioned by Pittsburgh Regional Transit as part of the original station complex, the mural is now valued at $15 million.
 The Heinz Endowments has pledged $250,000 toward the costs of removal and refurbishment.
 The mural was removed when the station was demolished, but was reinstalled in the new station.
 The original mural had one tile which had accidentally been placed upside-down, and the reinstallation of the mural faithfully reproduced this error.